 NW11 9DQ

-Camp Simcha provides bespoke practical, therapeutic and emotional support, as well as activities designed to bring hope and joy at the darkest of times.
-We help the whole family: parents, the seriously ill child and siblings, who are often the forgotten sufferers when a child is ill.
+Camp Simcha provides bespoke practical and therapeutic support, as well as activities designed to bring hope and joy at the darkest of times.
+We help the whole family: parents, the seriously ill child and siblings, who are often the forgotten sufferer when a child is ill.

 0330 822 0321